- 3 min

 Personal insurance: what criteria do households use to choose their contracts?

 ReMark – a Scor Group subsidiary – has conducted a study of life and health insurance in 16 countries, covering more than 11,000 consumers in all.
-It identifies similarities in household behaviours, with clear markers before and during the subscription process.
+It identifies similarities in household behaviours before and during the subscription process.

 The human dimension remains crucial to the creation of a relationship built on trust.
 The majority of consumers, especially those under 38 years of age, listen to advice from family, friends and financial advisors before making a decision.